A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Results

 Table~\ref{tab:ate_results} presents results from several robustness checks designed to evaluate whether specific modeling choices, such as covariate selection and sample construction, influence the stability of the effect estimates.
 The inclusion of external demographic covariates yielded a nearly identical ATE of $3.93pp$ ($CI = [2.73, 5.51]$).
 This stability suggests that our Deep Knowledge Tracing (DKT)-derived features successfully capture the requisite student heterogeneity, rendering additional demographic data redundant for the purposes of confounding control.
 In the model specification that included the washout sample (the control included students who have been treated in the past, but not within two skills), students within the control group produced a lower but still statistically significant estimate of $2.17pp$ ($CI = [1.17, 6.16]$).
 The convergence and overlapping confidence intervals across these disparate design assumptions provide robust evidence for a consistent causal effect.
 These checks were replicated for the near-transfer outcome with similarly significant results.

 The effect estimate for the placebo outcome—a measure theoretically unaffected by the treatment—was negative and non-significant; however, this is only after applying a Bonferroni correction to account for family-wise error.
-This result suggests that, if anything, students in the treatment group may actually be biased toward lower baseline performance; consequently, the observed positive treatment effects are unlikely to be artifacts of model-driven upward bias.
+This result suggests that, if anything, students in the treatment group may actually be biased toward lower baseline performance consistent with targeted selection into treatment; consequently, the observed positive treatment effects are unlikely to be artifacts of model-driven upward bias.

 Two additional robustness tests are detailed in Appendix A.1.
 We utilized paired matching as a diagnostic tool for propensity score estimation, finding that a Random Forest propensity model achieved superior covariate balance compared to linear specifications.
 Furthermore, we confirmed that trimming the tails of the propensity distribution to ensure stricter overlap did not significantly alter the treatment effect estimates.